You are booked to work when you accept an offer for work and receive details.

-What if I respond to a text and never hear back?
+What if I respond to a message then never hear back from the Casting Director?

 Thank you for replying.
-Sending a “Yes” response tells the Casting Directors that you are interested and available to work, but does not guarantee that you will be booked.
-Depending on the casting volume, you may not hear back about that role.
+Your response lets the Casting Director know you are interested and available to work, but does not guarantee you will be booked.
+Depending on the casting volume, you may not hear back.

-Can I call the phone number I received a text from?
+Can I call the number I received the text message from?

-Why was there a link in my text message?
+Why was there a link in my message?

-Can I get text messages in a language other than English?
+Can I get messages in a language other than English?